 KUMA Professional Damascus Steel 8-inch Chef Knife is a traditional Japanese knife, made out of Damascus steel and featuring a wooden handle.
-Kuma comes in 4 different sizes – 6″, 8″, 10″ and 12″.
+Kuma comes in 4 sizes – 6″, 8″, 10″, and 12″.

 This knife is the traditional Japanese design, with a solid wood handle that feels comfortable in your hand.
 It comes pre-sharpened but it doesn’t have a full tang blade which means that you cannot use it to cut heavy-duty items such as bones or frozen food – two things that all good chef’s knives should be able to handle.

-In short, KUMA Professional Damascus Steel 8-inch Chef Knife is a great choice if you want something lightweight and sharp.
+In short, KUMA Professional Damascus Steel 8-inch Chef Knife is an excellent choice if you want something lightweight and sharp.
 It’s the traditional Japanese design that will come in handy when slicing meat or vegetables.

 ● Durable, corrosion-resistant, and strong